METAS LAB

 The Microbiological Research and Services Laboratory (MRSL) of the UP-Natural Sciences Research Institute (NSRI), UP-Diliman, hosted a Comprehensive Training Workshop on Microbial DNA Barcoding and Genomics.
 The workshop was held at NSRI last March 28-31, 2023, and included lectures, laboratory work, and hands-on bioinformatics.

-Dr. Marie Christine Obusan of METAS Lab shared her experiences on Molecular Bacterial Phylogeny.
+Dr. Marie Christine Obusan of METAS Lab shared her experiences on Molecular Bacterial

 Photo Credits: MRSL-NSRI